CrivelliLab/Multiscale_Method/README.md

 					- including an example to apply this method to Water molecueles.

 - To calculate the Thermodyanmic force for AdResS method,

+- If you have questions, please contact Masa Watanabe [masa.watanabe@stmary.edu]